sake92/flatmark/docs/configuration.md

 This is my first post!
 ```

+The page configuration section is optional.
-The page configuration needs to start with `---` and end with `---` to denote the YAML front matter.
+The file needs to start with `---` and the config ends with another `---`.
-It needs to be the first thing in the file, before any other content.
+This type of config is called "YAML front matter".